 The excess of the cost of an acquisition over the fair value of the net assets acquired consists primarily of goodwill and other identifiable intangibles (primarily related to customer relationships acquired).
-The other intangibles have estimated finite lives and are amortized on an accelerated basis to expense over their weighted average life (an original weighted average life of 10 years and a remaining weighted average life of 0.6 years for 2022).
+The other intangibles have estimated finite lives and are amortized on an accelerated basis to expense over their weighted average life (an original weighted average life of 10 years and is fully amortized 2023).
 CIB Marine reviews long-lived assets and certain identifiable intangibles for impairment at least annually, or whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable, in which case an impairment charge would be recorded.
 Goodwill is not amortized but, instead, is subject to impairment tests on at least an annual basis.
 In addition, goodwill is tested for impairment between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 Any impairment of goodwill or other intangibles will be recognized as an expense in the period of impairment.
 CIB Marine completes its annual goodwill impairment test as of December 31 of each year.
 Note 8-Goodwill and Intangible Assets includes a summary of CIB Marine's goodwill and other intangibles.